ypk/penguin/README.md

 Be Advised that if you change the port for the server, then in order for the front end client to communicate with the API provider, the port number variable `APIPort` in `src/scripts/utils.js` has to be changed to the same value.

+# Usage

+Once the servers are up and running, the API server can be accessible via the url `http://localhost:3000/` (please change the port number in the URL if you have modified the default port).

+By default all routes on the server result in `405` except for the `/api` route which fetches the JSON and serves it.
+So, the URL to get the data would be `http://localhost:3000/api`

+On the front end, the web page can be accessible via  the url `http://localhost:8080/`

 # Testing

 A suite of simple test cases have been written in `.test.js` file located in `src/___tests___` folder.